shakedhi/ASPIRE/README.md

 ## Prerequisites

-The ASPIRE framework is built with Python 3.6, and mainly relies on [ChainerRL](https://github.com/chainer/chainerrl) reinforcement learning (RL) library, as well as [OpenAI Gym](https://github.com/openai/gym) for RL environments.
+The ASPIRE framework is built with Python 3.6, and mainly relies on [ChainerRL](https://github.com/chainer/chainerrl) reinforcement learning (RL) library, as well as [OpenAI Gym](https://github.com/openai/gym) for the RL environment.
 In the provided `requirement.txt` file, you can find the libraries that should be installed for our framework to work.
 This can be done using the following command:

 ```sh